 If you receive tax-free educational assistance, such as a grant, you need to subtract that amount from your qualified education expenses.

-The PATH Act prevents you from filing past due returns or amended returns claiming the American Opportunity Tax Credit (AOTC) if the reason you're filing is because you now have the type of valid Taxpayer Identification Number (TIN) required for each credit but didn’t have such TIN on or before the due date of the return.
+The PATH Act prevents you from filing past due returns or amended returns claiming the American Opportunity Tax Credit (AOTC) if the reason you're filing is because you now have the type of valid Taxpayer Identification Number (TIN) required for each credit but such TIN wasn't issued on or before the due date of the return (including a valid extension).